Telicent-io/maven-trivy-scan-action/README.md

   **MUST** happen prior to calling this action and generate SBOMs within the `target/` directories of your module(s).
 - Since this action loops on a filesystem search we have to call the Trivy CLI directly rather than via the [Action][TrivyAction], thus it needs to install Trivy.
-If your workflow that calls this action already has Trivy installed then you can use the action inputs to skip that installation.
+If your workflow that calls this action already has Trivy installed then you can set the action input `skip-trivy-install` to `true` to skip that installation.

 # Usage